sbender9/signalk-cloud/README.md

 To use my signalk cloud server, first install this plugin via the Node Server App Store.

-Now go to https://cloud.wilhelmsk.com/cloud/login and login via Facebook or Google.
+Now go to https://cloud.signalk.org/cloud/login and login via Google.
 You will be given a token which must be entered into the signalk-cloud plugin configuration.